Frank Lautenberg: Early life and career

 Lautenberg was born in Paterson, New Jersey, the son of Mollie (née Bergen) and Sam Lautenberg, Jewish immigrants from Poland and Russia, who had arrived in the United States as infants.
 He was named after his maternal grandfather, Frank Bergen, and close family friend and Paterson community activist, Raleigh Weintrob.

-When Lautenberg was 19, his father who worked in silk mills, sold coal, farmed and once ran a tavern, died of cancer.
+When Lautenberg was 19, his father, who worked in silk mills, sold coal, farmed, and once ran a tavern, died of cancer.
 His mother then opened a sandwich shop to support the family.

-After graduating from Nutley High School in 1941, Lautenberg served overseas in the United States Army Signal Corps during World War II from 1942 to 1946.
+After graduating from Nutley High School in 1941, Lautenberg served overseas in the 3185th Signal Service Battalion of the United States Army Signal Corps during World War II from 1942 to 1946.
 Then, financed by the GI Bill, he attended and graduated from Columbia Business School's now-defunct undergraduate program in 1949 with a degree in economics.

 He worked as a salesman for Prudential Insurance and was the first salesman at Automatic Data Processing (ADP), a payroll-management company.
 He became the company's CEO in 1975.

 He was the executive commissioner of the Port Authority of New York and New Jersey from 1978 to 1982.

+Lautenberg also served in roles with a number of Jewish and pro-Israel organizations, including as a member of the Jewish Agency for Israel's board of governors and as president of the American Friends of the Hebrew University.
+In 1974, he became the youngest chair ever in the history of the United Jewish Appeal.
+Within a year Lautenberg had increased its charitable intake to the second-highest level in its history.
+He was also named to the President's Commission on the Holocaust in the late 1970s.